 Our services and products are sold, distributed or available in over 120 countries.
 Our international sales are denominated primarily in Canadian dollars, Brazilian reals and euros.
 In some cases, insufficient supplies of U.S. currency may require us to accept payment in other foreign currencies.
 We reduce our currency exchange risk from revenues in currencies other than the U.S. dollar by requiring payment in U.S. dollars whenever possible and purchasing foreign currencies on the spot market when rates are favorable.
 We currently do not purchase hedging instruments to hedge foreign currencies.
 We are obligated to enter into currency hedges with the lenders to the Facility Agreement no later than 90 days after any fiscal quarter during which more than 25% of revenues is denominated in a single currency other than U.S. or Canadian dollars.
-Otherwise, we cannot enter into hedging agreements other than interest rate cap agreements or other hedges described above without the consent of the agent for the Facility Agreement, and with that consent the counterparties may only be the lenders to the Facility Agreement.
-We also have operations in Venezuela.
-Since 2010, the Venezuelan government's frequent modifications to its currency laws have caused the bolivar to devalue significantly and resulted in Venezuela being considered a highly inflationary economy.
+Otherwise, we cannot enter into hedging agreements other than interest rate cap agreements or other hedges described above without the consent of the agent for the Facility Agreement, and with that consent the counterparties may only be the lenders to its currency laws have caused the bolivar to devalue significantly and resulted in Venezuela being considered a highly inflationary economy.
 We continue to monitor the significant uncertainty surrounding current Venezuela exchange mechanisms.
 See Note 1: Summary of Significant Accounting Policies in our Consolidated Financial Statements for further discussion.